mimblewimble/grin/doc/build.md

 Note that it's still too early in development to declare 'officially supported' plaforms, but at the moment, the situation is:

-* Linux - Primary platform, as most development and testing is happening here
+* Linux - Primary platform (x86 only, at present), as most development and testing is happening here
 * Mac OS - Known to work, but may be slight hiccups
 * Windows - Known to compile, but working status unknown, and not a focus for the development team at present.
 Note that no mining plugins will be present on a Windows system after building Grin.